Seger-Steele/Password-Strength-Checker/README.md

 - Evaluates password strength from provided passwords.
 - Estimates the time it would take to crack the password.
 - Provides custom warnings and suggestions for improving password strength.
-- CLI & GUI Options
+- CLI & GUI Options.
 - Checks for:
     - Password Length
     - Common password usage